kakserpom/daemon.io/docs/en/clients/asterisk.md

 	 * For almost any actions in Action: ListCommands
 	 * Privilege: depends on $action
 	 *
-	 * @param string $action
+	 * @param string   $action    Action
-	 * @param callable              Callback called when response received.
+	 * @param callable $cb        Callback called when response received
-	 * @param array|null $params
+	 * @param array    $params    Parameters
-	 * @param array|null $assertion If more events may follow as response this is a main part or full an action complete event indicating that all data has been sent.
+	 * @param array    $assertion If more events may follow as response this is a main part or full an action complete event indicating that all data has been sent
-	 * @callback ( Connection $conn, array $packet )
+	 * @callback $cb ( Connection $conn, array $packet )
 	 * @return void
 	 */
 public function action($action, $cb, array $params = null, array $assertion = null)